BetyStr/bp/README.md

 ## Fourth iteration
-This iteration is focused on practicing the work with user input, overriding methods, and implementing and creating interfaces.
+This iteration is focused on practicing the work with the user input, overriding methods, and implementing and creating interfaces.